RodriDev23/HyaiPaper/README.md

         Hyprpaper
         Hyprctl

-    You can install them using your package manager.
-For example, on Arch Linux:
+You can install it doing:

 ```bash
  sudo pacman -S hyprland hyprpaper hyprctl